B i o g r a p h y

 "The voice - unexpectedly rich, gentle, passionate and drly humorous at turns - is alternately laced with bits of grit and a haunting vibrato."
 Proctor Lippincott, New York TImes

-The single received local radio airplay and led to publishing contracts with Nashville's Combine Music and Bob Dylan's Special Rider Music publishing arm.
+The single received significant local radio airplay and led to publishing contracts with Nashville's Combine Music and Bob Dylan's Special Rider Music publishing arm.

 'His finest song remains Slow Dance Romeo.
 With its pliant, plaintive melody and wise yet touching lyrics, it has all the makings of a pop standard."
 Wayne Robins, Newsday